 These LOCAL tsunamis can hit the coastline sooner and stronger than DISTANT tsunami.
-It is the Cascadia Subduction Zone earthquakes that pose the greatest threat to the Quinault coastline because the Subduction Zone is only 80 miles from the Quinault coastline and runs parallel to the coastline.
+Cascadia Subduction Zone earthquakes pose the greatest threat because the Subduction Zone is only 80 miles from the Quinault coastline and runs parallel to the coastline.

 Although this Evacuation Guide has been prepared for a tsunami risk, the Assembly Area should be used for most evacuation events.
 When possible, you will be notified of any changes to this preferred location.